developersociety/shared-service-docs/docs/resource-hub-wiki/guide-for-content-editors-&-site-admins.md

 ![screenshot of the About this site page, showing the top of the page with the tabs View, Edit, Delete and Revisions showing](img/edit-tabs.png)

-1. Navigate to the page that you wish to edit
+1. Navigate to the page that you wish to edit.
-1. You will see 4 tabs under the heading ‘View’, ‘Edit’, ‘Delete’ and ‘Revisions’
+1. You will see 4 tabs under the heading ‘View’, ‘Edit’, ‘Delete’ and ‘Revisions’.
 1. Select the ‘Edit’ tab.
-If you do not see this tab it is because either you are not logged in or you do not have permission to edit this page
+If you do not see this tab it is because either you are not logged in or you do not have permission to edit this page.
-1. Make the changes you need to make
+1. Make the changes you need to make.
-1. Save the page
+1. You can check the changes you have made using the 'Preview' button.
+1. Once you are happy with the change, click 'Save'.
 1. Check that the page is displaying as you want it to.
-If you need to make any further changes, edit the page again
+If you need to make any further changes, edit the page again.

 ### Find the page by searching

 ![screenshot of the Content admin page, showing the top of the page with the tabs Content, Files and Media showing, with Content active.
 Below search and filters for Title, Content type, Published and Language.
 Below this a table showing the results - each row shows the item Title, Content type, Author, Status, Updated date, and Edit ](img/create-page.png)

-1. Go to the “Content” overview via the Admin Menu
+1. Go to the “Content” overview via the Admin Menu.
-1. Use the search or filter options to find the page - click the edit button beside this item
+1. Use the search or filter options to find the page - click the edit button beside this item.
-1. Follow steps 4-6 above
+1. Follow steps 4-7 above.

 ## Creating new content

 ![Screenshot of the top of a Create Landing page page, showing the title Create Landing page, two buttons Preview and Save and an empty field labelled Title* ](img/create-page.png)

-1. Go to Content >> Add Content >> (select the type of content you would like to create)
+1. Go to Content >> Add Content >> (select the type of content you would like to create).
-1. You will then see the new content form with a number of  fields that you can fill in to create your new content
+1. You will then see the new content form with a number of  fields that you can fill in to create your new content.
-1. Any field marked with an asterix (*) is mandatory, you must fill this in in order to save the Content
+1. Any field marked with an asterisk (*) is mandatory, you must fill this in in order to save the Content.
-1. Once you have finished editing the page, click “Save”
+1. Once you have finished editing the page, click 'Save'.

 ## Different types of field you will encounter
 There are various types of field that we have set up for you, outlined below are some of the more common ones.